TheMastere/BetProjectCS/README.md

   http://mastere.pythonanywhere.com

-You can ask most information concerning the development of BetProjectCS if you mail authors a letter by e-mail: filpon@mail.ru thmaster@me.com.
+You can ask most information concerning the development of BetProjectCS if you mail authors a letter by e-mail: filpon@mail.ru and thmaster@me.com.